jackdoe/programming-for-kids/book.md

 ## [DAY-228] files

-Google for the top 10000 most common words in the english language, and paste them into a file 'words.txt'.
+Google for the top 10000 most common words in the english language, and paste them into a file 'projects/data/words.txt'.
 Then google: `how to read file in python`, and go to some of the `stackoverflow` links.

 > This is what she wrote after pasting from stackoverflow:

 ```
 import random
-f = open('words.txt') # Open file on read mode
+f = open('projects/data/words.txt') # Open file on read mode
 words = f.read().splitlines() # List with stripped line-breaks
 f.close() # Close file